ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 [disposal](#disposal-cancels-in-progress-work-and-cleans-up-resources), which
 can result in unnecessary work.

-Subjects can often be replaced with other patterns from ReactiveCocoa:
+Subjects can usually be replaced with other patterns from ReactiveCocoa:

  * Instead of feeding initial values into a subject, consider generating the values in a [+createSignal:][RACSignal] block instead.